-Once you are logged in to the GeoPlace services page, if you have NSG downloader access you will be able to access the download areas from the streets menu.
+Once you are logged in to the GeoPlace services page, if you have NSG downloader access you will be able to access Download Data from the Street menu.

-The downlaod matrix is displayed for all local and regional highways authorities with the options to download Level 3, ASD, ETON and in some cases where appropriate Lane Rental (Kent and TfL) and Combined ASD local data files witht he addition of regional highways authorities data for that area such as TfL, Highways England and Welsh Government.
+The download matrix is displayed for all local and regional (TfL, Highways England, Network Rail and Welsh Government) highway authorities with the options to download Level 3, ASD, OD Files and in some cases where appropriate Lane Rental information (Kent and TfL).

-If you wish to customise this view to display the organisations you download data for, then use the Manage Your Downloads option on the right hand side of the page and select the organisations you wish to download data for.
-These will then become the only organisations availabel on the download matrix.
+If you wish to customise this view to display the organisations you download data for, then use the Manage Your Downloads button on the right hand side of the page and select the organisations you wish to download data for.
+These will then become the only organisations available on the download matrix.

-If at any time you need to reduce or expand the list this can also be done thorugh the Manage Your Downloads button.
+If at any time you need to reduce or expand the list this can also be done through the Manage Your Downloads button.

 During May 2013 OD File Exchange was introduced, this means to download NSG data a user must have a current OD file held on the NSG website.
 The OD file must have been made in the previous or current month of the requested download.